dataloop-ai-apps/pipeline-templates/document_preprocessing/pdf/pdf_to_clip/README.md

-# PDF to CLIP Preprocessing Template
+# PDF to Multimodal Preprocessing Template

 <img src="assets/pipeline.png" alt="Image of the pipeline">